RobertZetterlund/intro-to-ai/assignment1/report.md

 - Decisions

   - We selected two datasets from different sources.
 We found datasets containing both life expectancy and GDP per capita.
-But we wanted to use two datasets for the learning of experience of merging datasets.
+But we wanted to use two datasets for the learning experience of merging datasets.
   - We decided to merge the data-sets and only include entities within both.
   - We selected year 2017 because that was the latest year that both our datasets had data from.